pedrosalasrojo/fairness_metrics/README.md

   only if base rates are equal or the classifier is uninformative (TPR = FPR).
 - **Independence vs. Sufficiency.** Statistical parity together with PPV *and* NPV parity forces equal base rates.
-- **Separation vs. Sufficiency — Chouldechova (2017).** With unequal base rates, no non-degenerate, imperfect classifier can equalize both error rates and PPV across groups.
+- **Separation vs. Sufficiency (Chouldechova 2017).** With unequal base rates, no non-degenerate, imperfect classifier can equalize both error rates and PPV across groups.
 The COMPAS recidivism debate is exactly this conflict.
-- **The score version — Kleinberg, Mullainathan & Raghavan (2017).** Calibration
-  within groups plus balance for both the positive and negative classes is attainable only with equal base rates or perfect prediction — and the approximate version holds too, so it is not a knife-edge artifact.
+- **The score version (Kleinberg, Mullainathan & Raghavan 2017).** Calibration within groups plus balance for both the positive and negative classes is attainable only with equal base rates or perfect prediction, and the approximate version holds too, so it is not a knife-edge artifact.

-The document is equally explicit about when the conflicts *vanish*: equal base rates (every metric can hold at once), perfect prediction (families 2 and 3 reconcile, but family 1 still fails whenever base rates differ), and weakening a family — e.g. Equal Opportunity + PPV parity is generically feasible because the FPR absorbs the base-rate gap.
+The document is equally explicit about when the conflicts *vanish*: equal base rates (every metric can hold at once), perfect prediction (families 2 and 3 reconcile, but family 1 still fails whenever base rates differ), and weakening a family (e.g. Equal Opportunity + PPV parity is generically feasible because the FPR absorbs the base-rate gap).
 For the multidimensional metrics it covers *fairness gerrymandering* (Kearns et al., 2018): a classifier can satisfy statistical parity on every marginal attribute while violating it grossly on the intersections, which is precisely what the subgroup metrics in this toolkit are